 For the same reason, we strongly recommend filleting (rounding off) or chamfering perpendicular and sharp corners to ensure a homogeneous result.
 The larger the radius, the softer the transition will be as well as the outcome.

 For surface details, we recommended embossing over engraving for the same reason.

 As the process is dependent on a lot of different aspects like orientation of the part, position in the smoothing chamber, other geometries in the chamber, etc some variations can be expected in smoothness especially for cavities, the inside of tubes and internal channels and as well as in color.

-As the post processing technology is still in its trial phase, we cannot guaranteed an accuracy similar to the natural finish which you would typically would expect.
+As the post processing technology is still in its trial phase, we cannot guarantee an accuracy similar to the natural finish which you would typically expect.
 The manufacturer of the smoothing process indicates a general accuracy level of ±0.4%.
-From our experience we see that the accuracy is highly geometry dependent and cannot assure the manufacturers accuracy claim.
+From our experience we see that the accuracy is highly geometry dependent and cannot assure the manufacturer's accuracy claim.
 For this reason, we do not ensure a perfect fit for matching or mating parts.

 - 274 x 370 x 380 mm (Natural)

 - 150 x 150 x 150 mm (Black dye)

 - 256 x 340 x 360 mm (Extra Smooth)